AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

    - From SSL tab, also attach the uploaded certificate to your host.

-ii.
+iii.
 Access the application at: https://hostname.mgb.org
    - Upon signing up, you may get some `Forbidden` issues.
 But those should go away once the DPdash admin grants you access to some data.
    - Import data to mongodb and contact the DPdash admin to get access.